-The road has been long but, today, PIP PAC packs are made up of 40 ingredients some of which need to be printed, pinched, stuck together and folded before precision packed into a Post In Proportion (PIP) pack (PAC) mailing box.
-Uniquely, some contents are colour coded to reduce sharing and transmission of blood-borne infections including HIV and Hepatitis C.
+The road has been long, but today, PIP PAC packs are made up of 40 ingredients, some of which need to be printed, pinched, stuck together and folded before precision packed into a Post In Proportion (PIP) pack (PAC) mailing box.
+Uniquely, some contents are colour-coded to reduce sharing and the transmission of blood-borne infections, including HIV and Hepatitis C.

 Alcohol, recreational drug use and chemsex support

 Click the link for chemsex and recreational drug use support at MENRUS.CO.UK

 In early 2014, we funded (ourselves) and piloted 500 packs for 12 months.
 Today, volunteers make 100-150 packs/ month.
 Those involved in its development are gay men with direct knowledge and experience of recreational drug use; and problematic drug use, withdrawal, and recovery.
 We also work with LGBT+, drugs, and sexual health services across the UK.
 Feedback remains very positive, and we will continue to make more while the need is there.

 Procurement, bulk and orders and tailored packs

 Our shop sells multiples of single and twin packs only.
 Please, use the contact form or call for bulk orders or the chemsex booklet which can be purchased separately.
 Packs can be tailored with inserts (eg: details of local services), and include bespoke pack labels (eg: the name of your organisation).

 - November 2023: Skins Aqua (10ml) replaces ID Water Based Lubricant (10ml)

 - June 2023: Health and wellbeing booklet added to pack